jivebiscuit/jivebiscuit.github.io/docs/sop/general-control-sop.md

 Original issuance of this document, no cancellations required.

 #### 1-1-5.
 Explanation Of Changes
-- 5-1-3 Radar Identification Procedures simplified.
+5-1-3 Radar Identification Procedures simplified.

 #### 1-1-6.
 Responsibility
-a.
-The Virtual Houston ARTCC Air Traffic Manager is responsible for maintaining and updating the information contained in this order
+1. The Virtual Houston ARTCC Air Traffic Manager is responsible for maintaining and updating the information contained in this order

-b.
-The Virtual Houston ARTCC Air Traffic Manager is responsible for notifying the VATUSA Southern Region Air Traffic Director of any necessary revisions to this order.
+1. The Virtual Houston ARTCC Air Traffic Manager is responsible for notifying the VATUSA Southern Region Air Traffic Director of any necessary revisions to this order.

 ### 1-2.
 Position Opening & Closing
 #### 1-2-1.
 Opening A Position
 When opening a position, controllers shall take time before signing on to gather necessary information regarding weather, current airport or airspace statuses and configuration, and identify any existing ATC staffing that will be impacted by the opening of the position before activating their controller session in CRC.

 1. If assuming control of airspace or surface areas from another controller, controllers shall comply with the relief of an active position process as outlined in this section before assuming control.
-2. If no existing ATC is online, the controller may activate their session and assume control of applicable airspace and surface areas with no prior coordination.
+1. If no existing ATC is online, the controller may activate their session and assume control of applicable airspace and surface areas with no prior coordination.

 #### 1-2-2.
 Relief Of A Position
 When relieving or transferring control to another controller, a position relief briefing shall be obtained before the controller change is complete.
 Controllers being relieved of an active position must maintain operational control throughout the transfer of control process.

 1. Controllers relieving a tower cab position shall utilize the ATCT Position Relief checklist provided in Appendix 1 of this SOP.
-2. Controllers relieving a TRACON position shall utilize the TRACON Position Relief checklist provided in Appendix 2 of this SOP.
+1. Controllers relieving a TRACON position shall utilize the TRACON Position Relief checklist provided in Appendix 2 of this SOP.
-3. Controllers shall strive to keep briefings concise while still complying with the required briefing items outlined in the later portions of this section.
+1. Controllers shall strive to keep briefings concise while still complying with the required briefing items outlined in the later portions of this section.
 Relieving controllers shall also be aware of existing radio traffic when conducting briefings.
-4. Controllers shall use the applicable position relief checklist when relieving a position.
+1. Controllers shall use the applicable position relief checklist when relieving a position.
-5. Both the reliving controller and controller being relieved shall state “Your/My control” (Operating Initials)” when no further questions exist to finalize the transfer of control process.
+1. Both the reliving controller and controller being relieved shall state `"Your/My control  (Operating Initials)"` when no further questions exist to finalize the transfer of control process.
-6. The controller being relieved shall remain online and monitor their frequency for at least two minutes if possible after the transfer of control unless otherwise noted below to make sure all pertinent information and traffic situations are communicated and understood.
+1. The controller being relieved shall remain online and monitor their frequency for at least two minutes if possible after the transfer of control unless otherwise noted below to make sure all pertinent information and traffic situations are communicated and understood.

+    !!! note
-Note: This overlap monitoring period is only required if the airspace or area of the controller’s responsibility has any pre-existing aircraft connected.
+        This overlap monitoring period is only required if the airspace or area of the controller’s responsibility has any pre-existing aircraft connected.

 #### 1-2-3.
 Closing A Position
 Controllers shall:

 1. Attempt to give at least a five-minute notice to surrounding controllers and pilots before closing a controller position if it will not be relieved by another controller.
-2. Perform general housekeeping of their flight strip bays by placing memory aids back under their appropriate rack and divider before signing offline.
+1. Perform general housekeeping of their flight strip bays by placing memory aids back under their appropriate rack and divider before signing offline.

 ### 1-2.
 Pilot Interactions
 #### 1-2-1.
 ZHU ARTCC Pilot Mission Statement